 Parents and young people have a right under the Additional Support for Learning Act 2009 to make a placing request for their child or young person to attend a nursery (including partnership nursery), special school or special class managed by the home authority.
 In the event of a successful placing request the authority are not required to provide transport.
 The Act also enables parents and young people to make a placing request to attend a school/establishment belonging to another authority.

 The council has a policy of providing free transport to all primary pupils who live more than one mile from their local school by the shortest suitable walking route.
 This policy is more generous than the law requires.
-This means that the provision of transport could be reviewed at any time.
-Parents who consider they are eligible should obtain an application form from the school or Learning & Leisure Services.
+This provision may be reviewed at any time.
+Parents\carers who consider they are eligible should obtain an application form from the school or Learning & Leisure Services.
 These forms should be completed and returned before the end of February for those pupils beginning school in August to enable the appropriate arrangements to be made.